What's Included on this page:

 One of the easiest ways to find the right slowpitch bat is by checking out various reviews.
 Although we provide full reviews as well, you may only be interested in a quick run down of our top 5.
 If that sounds like you, this next section is for you.

-For 2016, we feel the Louisville Z-4000 is the best slowpitch softball bat available.
+For 2018, we feel the Louisville Z4 is the best slowpitch softball bat available.
+One of the main reasons is because many believed last years Louisville Z4000 was the best slowpitch bat ever made.
+However, the model has been improved even more this year!
 Louisville Slugger was already considered the hottest bat in slow pitch softball.
-But with the new revolutionary design made for this season, it just gets hotter.
-The Z-4000 combines the revolutionary TRU3 technology with SWING 1 inner Disc design to deliver a bat that feels good on contact and gives nothing but powerful hits off it.
+The Z4 combines the revolutionary TRU3 technology with SWING 1 inner Disc design to deliver a bat that feels good on contact and gives nothing but powerful hits off it.

 Using the TRU3 technology, Louisville Slugger has created the first ever, 3 piece slow pitch softball bat.
 This 3 piece design strengthens the link between the barrel and the handle and gives it more of a trampoline spring.
 While making it sturdier, it allows the bat to flex, dramatically reducing the negative vibration and sting on contact.